 Seminole Oil Boom

-Many oil and natural gas discoveries followed the Indian Territory’s first oil well drilled at Bartlesville in 1897, and especially after statehood came a decade later.
-None of Oklahoma’s 1920s oilfields compared to the economic impact of the greater Seminole area oil boom.
+Many oil and natural gas discoveries followed the Indian Territory’s first oil well drilled at Bartlesville in 1897, and even more after statehood arrived a decade later.
+None of Oklahoma’s 1920s oilfields compares to the economic impact of the Greater Seminole Area oil boom.